 Emphasis on pottery and vessel creation.
 Explores aspects of clay preparation, hand forming, wheel techniques, and glaze application, with raku and stoneware firing techniques.

-(3) ART116
+ART116 (4)

-(merges ART105, most of ART300) Introduction to Painting and Color
+Introduction to Painting and Color

 An introduction to solving picture problems such as composition, color relationships and appropriate subject matter.
 A hands on study of the phenomenon of color relationships and color mixing.